giribabu-dev/web-development-mcqs/README.md

     ```bash
     git clone https://github.com/giribabu-dev/web-development-mcqs.git

-2. Open the project folder:
+2. Open the project folder: <br />
     cd web-development-mcqs.git

-3. Open index.html in your browser:
+3. Open index.html in your browser: <br />
     You can either double-click the file or run a local server (recommended)

-    If you have Live Server installed in VS Code
+    If you have Live Server installed in VS Code <br />
     Right click > Open with Live Server